cheoljoo/problemSolving/leetcode/README.md

 - [isBalanced2.py](https://github.com/cheoljoo/problemSolving/blob/master/leetcode/isBalanced2.py) : passed
   - [isBalanced.py](https://github.com/cheoljoo/problemSolving/blob/master/leetcode/isBalanced.py) : running is ok. but it has warning in vsc.

-# 14. First Bad Version
+# 14. First Bad Version : Sorting and Searching - easy
 - easy : Sorting and Searching
 - You are a product manager and currently leading a team to develop a new product.
 Unfortunately, the latest version of your product fails the quality check.
 Since each version is developed based on the previous version, all the versions after a bad version are also bad.
 - Suppose you have n versions [1, 2, ..., n] and you want to find out the first bad one, which causes all the following ones to be bad.